 Any unoccupied vehicle parked or standing in violation of this article shall be deemed a nuisance and a menace to the safe and proper regulation of traffic and any police officer may provide for the removal of such vehicle.
 The owner and/or operator shall pay the reasonable costs of the removal and storage which may result from such removal before regaining possession of the vehicle.

 Designated Parking Lots*

-Parking lots will be designated for Residential, Commuter or Faculty/Staff parking during the fall semester.
+Parking lots will be designated for Residential, Commuter or Faculty/Staff parking during the fall and spring semester.

 - Lot 0- Commuter/Faculty/Staff/Visitor

 - Lot 4- Commuter/Faculty/Staff/Visitor

 - Lot 6A - Reserved Staff/Faculty Parking Only Monday through Friday between 7:30am-5pm

 - Lot 8B - Commuter/AC Residential/Galloway Residential/Faculty/Staff overflow/Visitor

 - Lot 8C - Commuter/AC Residential/Galloway Residential/Faculty/Staff overflow/Visitor